 Our rejection of the Keynesian loanable funds model as the one for the analysis of debt money system does not mean that it is of no use as a macroeconomic model.
 We are just claiming that it is not relevant as a macroeconomic model of the debt money system.
-Convinced by the visions of monetary reform and 100% money by Irving Fisher, as discussed in Part I of the paper, Yamaguchi (2021a, Part V: Public Money System) and Yamaguchi and Yamguchi (2016) have developed public money system.
+Convinced by the visions of monetary reform and 100% money by Irving Fisher, as discussed in Part I, we have developed public money system (Yamaguchi, 2013, Part V: Public Money System) and Yamaguchi and Yamaguchi (2016).
 In this new macroeconomic system money is constantly put into circulation and withdrawn by the Public Money Administration, and banks only play a role as intermediaries of public money.
 Accordingly, the Keynesian loanable funds model we have developed so far indeed fits into the economic system of the public money.

 In this sense, the LF model could be a candidate for the macroeconomic model of the public money system, but not the one for the debt money system.
-As a hypothetical situation, let us assume that the Public Money Administration (previous central bank under the debt money system) has injected public money of \$40 at t=10 for 30 years; that is, \$1,200 in total.
-That is, money stock (bold line 5) in Figure 13 is shown to increase from \$680 to \$1,880 for 30 years.
+As a hypothetical situation, let us assume that the Public Money Administration (previous central bank under the debt money system) has injected public money of \$11 at t=10 for 30 years; that is, \$330 in total.
+That is, money stock (bold line 5 in blue sky) in Figure 14 is shown to increase from \$840 to \$1,170 for 30 years.
 Voila!
 This amount of money under the public money system is issued at interest-free and without causing government debts!
-Due to this continued injection of public money, income (bold line 5) in the right diagram now increases as much as the one under the debt money system.
-This is the essence of the public money system.
+Due to this continued injection of public money, production (GDP) (bold line 5) in the right diagram now increases, out of the constant level of production (line 4 in pink) under the LF model, as much as the production level (line 2 in red) under the debt money system.
+This is the essence of the public money system